monterail/guidelines/angular.md

 * Add `id="ng-app"` to the root element in conjunction with `ng-app` attribute

 ## Debuging
-Use [batarang (stable)](https://chrome.google.com/webstore/detail/angularjs-batarang-stable/niopocochgahfkiccpjmmpchncjoapek) to debug scopes in chrome developer tools( It adds AngularJS tab in chrome developer tools.
-You have to enable it for particular site and enable debuger in Models section.
+Use [batarang (stable)](https://chrome.google.com/webstore/detail/angularjs-batarang-stable/niopocochgahfkiccpjmmpchncjoapek) to debug scopes(It adds _AngularJS_ tab in chrome developer tools).
+You have to enable it for particular site and enable debuger in _Models_ section.